CPqD/ofsoftswitch13/README.md

 # Acknowledgments

-This project is supported by Ericsson Innovation Center in Brazil.
+This project was supported by Ericsson Innovation Center in Brazil.
-Maintained by CPqD in technical collaboration with Ericsson Research.
+Formerly maintained by CPqD in technical collaboration with Ericsson Research.

 **Contributions:**